gtranchedone/gtranchedone.github.io/_posts/2013-08-05-xcode-vs-appcode.markdown

   twitter: gtranchedone
   google: +GianlucaTranchedone

-featured_image: 2013-08-05-xcode-vs-appcode/appcode_vs_xcode.png
+featured_image: posts/2013-08-05-xcode-vs-appcode/appcode_vs_xcode.png
 featured_image_length: 423497
 featured_image_width: 760

-rss_description: "A comparison between Xcode and AppCode by JetBrains.
+social-description: "A comparison between Xcode and AppCode by JetBrains.
 In this post I argued that Xcode is the must go choice for any Cocoa(-Touch) developer."
 ---

 _Edit (16 Feb 2015): A long time has passed since I originally wrote this post and I believe it can very well be considered out of date.
 As a matter of fact I’ve recently published a new post titled “[Why AppCode has become my IDE of choice]({% post_url 2015-02-16-appcode %})”._